 Colours and shapes

 Jasmine originates from the Himalayas and the moderate regions of China.
-There are around 200 different species, the first of which to be named was Arabian Jasmine, officially Jasminum sambac.
-The delectable fragrance made the plant incredibly popular with all strata of society.
-Jasmine came to Europe from Persia (present-day Iran) via trade routes.
-Both East and West have been fascinated by these blooms for centuries.
-Jasmine’s buds can sometimes have more scent than the actual flower, and some species mainly flower after sunset and at night.
+There are around 200 different species, the first of which to be named was Arabian Jasmine, or Jasminum sambac.
+Jasmine came to Europe from Persia (present-day Iran) via trade routes, but both East and West have been fascinated by these blooms for centuries.
+The sweet and unmistakeable fragrance made the plant incredibly popular.
+Depending on the variety, jasmine's buds sometimes have more scent than the actual flower, and some species only flower after sunset.